risqiutama/risqiutama.github.io/_pages/about.md

 * March 2022.
 [Self-VIO](https://www.sciencedirect.com/science/article/pii/S0893608022000752) is accepted to Neural Networks.
 * October 2021.
 Our [TI-SLAM](https://arxiv.org/abs/2104.07196) got accepted to IEEE Transactions on Robotics!
 * August 2021.
 I am joining Monash University, Indonesia as Assistant Professor in Data Science!
-* May 2021.
-Received "Outstanding Reviewers" awards at CVPR 2021.
-* April 2021.
-1 paper is accepted to SECON 2021.
-* December 2020.
-1 paper is accepted to AAAI 2021!